-In one type of short-term VAD, the pump is inserted through a catheter in the leg, which doctors guide through the arteries to the heart.
+In one type of short-term VAD, the pump is inserted through a catheter in the leg, neck or armpit, which doctors guide through the arteries to the heart.
 Another type uses catheters to access the heart, but the pump is located outside the body.

 After the procedure

 After surgery to implant a VAD, you'll stay in the intensive care unit (ICU).
 You'll be given fluids, nutrition and medications through intravenous (IV) lines.
 Other tubes will drain urine from your bladder and drain fluid and blood from your heart and chest.
 Your treatment team will monitor you for signs of infection or other complications.

 Your lungs may not work properly immediately after your surgery, so you may need to remain connected to a ventilator for a few days after surgery until you're able to breathe on your own.

 After a few days in the ICU, you'll generally be moved to a regular hospital room.
 The amount of time you'll spend in the ICU and in the hospital can vary, depending on your condition before the procedure and how well you recover after your VAD is placed.

 As you recover, your nurses and other members of your treatment team will help you become increasingly active.
 They may help you sit up, get out of bed and walk in the hallways of the hospital.
 You may have visits with a physical therapist to help you continue to increase your strength and get used to performing daily life activities.